 Not only do many employers offer disability insurance, but the government does as well, on both the state and federal levels, with programs like:

 - Social Security Disability Insurance: This disability program is one you may have heard of a few times.
 But just in case you haven't, it's a federal payroll-funded disability plan run by the USA .
 Sounds important, doesn't it?

 - State disability programs: There are only five US states that offer disability state programs: California, Hawaii, New Jersey, New York, and Rhode Island.
 If you live in one of these states, check with your local independent insurance agent for more details on your disability income insurance.

 Difference between Group Disability Insurance and Individual Disability Insurance Plans

 Now that you know what they are, it’s good for you to know how they're different.
 Individual short-term and individual long-term disability insurance is offered to the individual and is a single policy.
 The individual is rated for health risk factors and age and then offered a plan to suit their needs.

 Both group short-term and group long-term disability insurance plans are offered through your employer.
 They're offered to the entire group of eligible employees.
 And individual health risk factors are not taken into account because the rate is based on the group.

 These are also known as employer-sponsored disability insurance plans because your employer is sponsoring them.
-Usually all or part of the premiums are paid for depending on how generous your boss is.
+Usually all or part of the premiums are paid for, depending on how generous your company is.

 What's So Great about Independent Insurance Agents?